vylorane/open-data-exercise/README.md

 You will write code to perform `6` different analyses of the data and map the results.
 Details are left as comments :

 1. the pedestrian counts at all locations in the morning in May 2021.
+Complete the `showMay2021MorningCounts` method for this.
 1. the pedestrian counts at all locations in the evening in May 2021.
+Complete the `showMay2021EveningCounts` method for this.
 1. the difference between the pedestrian counts in the evening compared to the morning in May 2021.
+Complete the `showMay2021EveningMorningCountsDifference` method for this.
 1. the difference between the average of the morning/evening pedestrian counts in May 2021 compared to the average of the morning/evening pedestrian counts in May 2019.
+Complete the `showMay2021VersusMay2019Counts` method for this.
 1. another more analyses of your choosing.
+Complete the `customVisualization1` method for this.
 1. another more analyses of your choosing.
+Complete the `customVisualization1` method for this.

 In all cases, if data required by the analysis is missing for any given location in the original data set, a marker should not be placed at that location on the map.